 RESOLUTION:

+MOTION by Wendy Huang to accept the proposal as amended; seconded by Russ Hamm.
+The motion carried unanimously.

 Checklist for HL7 Vocabulary Harmonization Submissions

 The following checklist must be completed for each submission and attached as part of the submission posting for every HL7 harmonization proposal that proposes a change to any HL7 terminology artifact.
 (Submit your proposal as a zip containing the base proposal and this form, or copy this form onto the end of your proposal.)
 If a revised proposal is submitted (e.g. detailed proposal after cover page), a new copy of the checklist must be attached confirming that the revised proposal has been re-reviewed.
 The failure to attach a completed checklist will result in the tabling or deferral of the proposal to a subsequent harmonization meeting with the assumption the proposal will be re-introduced with a completed form.